Bernstein Shur Monthly – May 2018

-Bernstein Shur collaborated with the Maine Psychotherapy Facebook Group to host the “Law, Ethics and Keeping your Practice Safe” seminar on May 18th in Portland, Maine.
+Bernstein Shur collaborated with the ME Psychotherapy Facebook Group to host the “Law, Ethics and Keeping your Practice Safe” seminar on May 18th in Portland, ME.
 This educational seminar was presented by Bernstein Shur attorneys Ken Lehman and Molly Gilligan, who collectively spoke on the following topics:

 - Dealing with attorneys and the courts – disclosure of records, authorizations, testifying and subpoenas.